ExpressionEngine/ExpressionEngine-User-Guide/docs/development/debugging.md

 ### `dump($var)`

-Dumps the variable as pre-formatted block.
+Dumps the variable as a pre-formatted block.
 Essentially what `var_dump` does in PHP, but looks nicer.

 ### `dd($var)`